Cekov1991/pdf-service-api/README.md

 }
 ```

-See `examples/visit-report-payload.json` for a complete example.
+See `examples/visit-report-payload-new-format.json` for a complete example with the `template_specifications` format.

 **Response:**
 ```json